sevkiuysal/sevkiuysal/README.md

 - 👋 Hi, I’m @sevki uysal
-- 👀 I’m interested in Java developer
+- 👀 I’m interested in Full Stack Java developer
-- 🌱 I’m currently learning Java and Spring Boot
+- 🌱 I’m currently learning Java, Spring Boot and Angular
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sevki09/sevki09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.